 This process is tangible, physical and natural.
 The immersion of my own body in the ocean, the searching, finding and plucking of the seaweed, the exposure in sunlight and the final immersion of the print in water, all feels like an antidote to the paralysis of modern life as the impacts of humanity on the planet loom larger.

-Get in touch by reaching out directly to studio@orianapoindexter.com.
+Get in touch through the contact form or by reaching out directly to studio@orianapoindexter.com.